state anniversary license plate

 Kansas Centennial 1961

 Kansas was admitted to the Union in 1861.
 Both its 1960 and 1961 plates commemorated the centennial of that event.
-The two-letter codes on the left side of these plates indicate that the 1960 plate is from Riley County, while the 1961 plate is from Lane County.
+The two-letter codes on the left side of these plates indicate that the 1960 plate is from Marion County, while the 1961 plate is from Lane County.

 West Virginia Centennial 1963